Ambiorix: Early history

-In 57 BC Julius Caesar conquered parts of Gaul and also Belgica (Belgium, modern-day Northern France, Luxembourg, part of present-day Netherlands below the Rhine River; and the north-western portion of North Rhine-Westphalia, Germany).
+In 57 BCE, Julius Caesar conquered parts of Gaul and also Belgica (Belgium, modern-day Northern France, Luxembourg, part of present-day Netherlands below the Rhine River; and the north-western portion of North Rhine-Westphalia, Germany).
 There were several tribes in the country who fought against each other frequently.
 The Eburones were ruled by Ambiorix and Catuvolcus.
-In 54 BC Caesar's troops urgently needed more food, and so the local tribes were forced to give up part of their harvest, which had not been good that year.
-Understandably the starving Eburones were reluctant to do so and Caesar ordered that camps be built near the Eburones' villages.
+In 54 BCE, Caesar's troops urgently needed more food, and so the local tribes were forced to give up part of their harvest, which had not been good that year.
+Understandably, the starving Eburones were reluctant to do so and Caesar ordered that camps be built near the Eburones' villages.
 Each centurion was ordered to make sure the food supplies were delivered to the Roman soldiers.
 This created resentment among the Eburones.

-Although Julius Caesar had freed him from paying tribute to the Atuatuci, Ambiorix joined Catuvolcus in the winter of 54 BC in an uprising against the Roman forces under Quintus Titurius Sabinus and Lucius Aurunculeius Cotta.
+Although Julius Caesar had freed him from paying tribute to the Atuatuci, Ambiorix joined Catuvolcus in the winter of 54 BCE in an uprising against the Roman forces under Quintus Titurius Sabinus and Lucius Aurunculeius Cotta.